Marquette vs. Texas College Basketball BetMGM Promo Codes, Predictions & Picks - December 6

 - Computer Predicted Total: 146.7

 Marquette has compiled a 3-3-0 record against the spread this season, while Texas is 2-5-0.
-The Golden Eagles have gone over the point total in two games, while Longhorns games have gone over four times.
+The Golden Eagles have hit the over in two games, while Longhorns games have gone over four times.

 Bet on this or any college basketball matchup at BetMGM